-To explicitly decode these learned algorithmic structures, we draw on mechanistic interpretability—an emerging field originally developed for large language models (LLMs)—which aims to reverse-engineer neural networks into discrete algorithms~\cite{rico1992discrete} and resolve challenges such as superposition~\cite{elhage2022toy, elhage2021mathematical}.
+To explicitly decode these learned algorithmic structures, we draw on mechanistic interpretability—an emerging field originally developed for large language models (LLMs)—which aims to reverse-engineer neural networks into discrete algorithms and resolve challenges such as superposition~\cite{elhage2022toy, elhage2021mathematical}.
 From this perspective, Transformers are viewed not as black boxes, but as collections of mechanistic circuits whose internal computations can be analyzed and related to classical modeling principles.
-In contrast with typical mechanistic interpretability studies of LLMs, we apply this lens to dynamical systems: we ask what a \emph{single-layer} Transformer captures about linear versus nonlinear dynamics, and whether its ability to ``unfold'' an attractor (as shown in \autoref{sec:nonlin_systems}) relies on attention behaving as a specific delay-embedding or state-aggregation mechanism.
-This bottom-up analysis complements recent top-down investigations of physics foundation models, where large models trained on physical simulations have been shown to learn linearly steerable representations of concepts like vorticity and diffusion~\cite{fear2025physics}.
+In contrast with typical mechanistic interpretability studies of LLMs, we apply this lens to dynamical systems: we ask what a \emph{single-layer} Transformer captures about linear versus nonlinear dynamics, and whether its ability to ``unfold'' an attractor (as shown in Section~\ref{sec:nonlin_systems}) relies on attention behaving as a specific delay-embedding or state-aggregation mechanism.
+This bottom-up analysis complements recent top-down investigations of physics foundation models, where large models trained on physical simulations have been shown to encode physical features such as vorticity and diffusion as single directions in activation space; adding or subtracting such direction during inference induces or suppresses the corresponding physical behaviour in the predicted dynamics, a property the authors term \emph{linear steerability}~\cite{fear2025physics}..
 We believe that understanding the mechanistic role of attention in minimal architectures could serve as a step toward bridging these concepts.